Allen-Ho-0302/Factors-Influencing-Tommy-John-Surgery-Onset/README.md

 Using SQL Server to prepare the data

-Using Python(Spyder) to perform poisson regression, for the data we can actually perform linear regression as well.
-But chose poisson for training and diversity
+Using Python(Spyder) to perform poisson regression, for the data linear regression is actually better.
+But chose poisson for self-training and diversity

 Result: